jothipn/jothipn.github.io/_posts/2023-08-19-char-encoding.md

     <img src = "Tamil-OD.png">
 </div>

+There is an interesting observation for the discerning eye.
+The Tamil.txt file has 5 unicode characters (த,ம,ி,ழ,ஂ).
+The UTF-8 encoded file has 15 bytes, 3 bytes each for the each character.
+But the UTF-16 encoded file has 12 bytes, instead of 10 bytes.
+That is because there is a 2 byte header at the begining of the UTF-16 file.
+This is called the Byte order mark (BOM) which is used to denote the "endian"ness of the encoding.
+If it is 'FEFF', it is big ending encoded and if it is 'FFFE', it is litte-endian encoding.
+In this file, we see 'FFEE' which denotes that this is encoded using the little-endian format.
+While UTF-16 files mandatoriy have this BOM, it is optional for the UTF-8 encoded files as there is no alternative sequence of bytes in a character.
+This (article)[https://www.w3.org/International/questions/qa-byte-order-mark] gives a good overview.

-In general, for code points 2048 and 65536, UTF-16 will be more compact than UTF-8 because it does not use those control bits (leading 1's in the first byte and 10 in the continuation bytes).
+Coming back to our discusstion, in general, for code points between 2048 and 65536, UTF-16 will be more compact than UTF-8 because it does not use those control bits (leading 1's in the first byte and 10 in the continuation bytes).

 ## Summary